-PowerNet Limited is the electricity network management company delivering power to Invercargill City, Southland, West Otago and Frankton near Queenstown.
+PowerNet Limited is the electricity network management company delivering power to Invercargill City, Southland, West Otago, parts of Central Otago and Stewart Island.

 PowerNet was established in 1994 by network owners Electricity Invercargill Limited and The Power Company Limited to develop, manage and maintain their electricity network assets – lines, poles, cables, substations and other equipment, in a cost-effective way.

-PowerNet manages the electricity networks of The Power Company Limited, Electricity Invercargill Limited, OtagoNet Joint Venture and Electricity Southland Limited (the Lakeland Network in Frankton).
+PowerNet manages the electricity networks of The Power Company Limited, Electricity Invercargill Limited, OtagoNet Joint Venture and Electricity Southland Limited (in Central Otago).

-Based on the regulatory value of the networks it manages, PowerNet is the equivalent of the fifth largest network company in New Zealand, delivering electricity to around 68,000 consumers.
+Based on the regulatory value of the networks it manages, PowerNet is the equivalent of the fourth largest network company in New Zealand, delivering electricity to over 70,000 consumers.

 PowerNet and St John

-PowerNet and St John have formed a three year partnership to improve public safety and first aid education.
+In 2014, PowerNet and St John formed a partnership to improve public safety and first aid education.

 PowerNet’s core focus is safety – safety of the public and safety of the people who work on our networks.
 We see St John at incidents – such as a car versus a power pole – they attend as first responders, and this takes our collaboration to a higher level.

-PowerNet, the National Rural Fire Authority and the Rural Fire Authorities of Otago and Southland are working together to reduce the risk of rural fires across the Southland and Otago regions this summer.
+PowerNet and Fire and Emergency New Zealand are working together to reduce the risk of rural fires across the Southland and Otago regions each summer.

 Fires in rural areas can devastate the land and the local communities.
 This summer our regions are experiencing El Nino weather patterns which have increased the risk of fires in the dry rural areas.